8ehrad/funding-application-validation/README.md

 # Eco-Friendly Home Renovation Grant Validation

 ## Overview
 This project provides an automated solution for validating grant applications for eco-friendly home renovations.
 The process ensures the accuracy of claims by cross-verifying data from the application form against supporting documents, such as bank statements, invoices, and renovation images.
-Various NLP and computer vision techniques are leveraged to achieve this.
+Various **NLP, computer vision, and large language models (LLMs)** are leveraged to achieve this.

 ## Workflow
 Applicants submit an application form to request grant funding for home renovation projects aimed at improving energy efficiency.
 The application form is assumed to be in JSON format and includes the following seven key fields: